 A basic definition of consciousness

-I use a starting point that consciousness is not wholly predictable to keep the discussion within the living world.
+In my definition I say ‘not essentially predictable’ to keep the discussion within the living world.
 Many scientists would say our brains and consciousness are entirely predictable, as we inhabit a Newtonian world2.
 Again that’s an interesting but separate debate; like the weather, stock market, horse races and elections, none are for any practical purposes predictable given current technology.
 So by my definition a human, a dog and a mouse are conscious entities, whereas a rock is clearly not.

 “Many fall into the trap of equating consciousness with self-consciousness — to be conscious it is only necessary to be aware of the external world.”